bfiroozfard/SQL_challenge/README.md

 * Create a `.sql` file of your queries.

-* (Optional) Create a Jupyter Notebook of the bonus analysis.
+*  Create a Jupyter Notebook of the bonus analysis.

 * Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.